 While it may be tempting to include every method of contact you may have for people to reach you, you should exercise an amount of restraint.
 Instead of overwhelming recipients, pick a few contact details to include.

 You should include a link to your website as it can drive relevant traffic and help you collect leads.
 It’s also a good idea to market your brand and drive traffic to your company social media pages, like LinkedIn, Twitter, and Facebook.
 So, go ahead and include social media buttons to your team signatures.
 Just be sure to choose carefully so that buttons you use are the most important ones for your business.
 Also, be careful not to overcrowd your signature.

 4- Add a Photo

 An email signature that has a photo shows you are real, and it can give you additional credibility with potential leads and current customers alike.
 Be sure to choose a photo that’s not too blurry and doesn’t show anyone else in the image.
 Your photo should have you looking professional and friendly.

 5- Don’t Forget About Company Branding

-Since the email signature is the last thing your recipient will see, it’s a good idea to ensure it is memorable and in line with your corporate branding.
+Since the email signature is the last thing your recipient will see, it’s a good idea to ensure it is memorable and in line with your corporate or personal branding.
 It may be something as simple as changing the colours to match the company logo to make you look that much more professional and more likely to be remembered.
 Having standardized team signatures can help create a strong brand for your employees across communication, and it removes problems often caused by individual signatures, ensuring ever signature has the right corporate information.

 Finally, it is okay to inject a little personality if you think it will get the brand and business noticed.
 After all, you want to ensure that it is your email that both prospects and customers respond to.